carlomr/tspeed/README.md

 and that the computational cost can be distributed without much overhead.

-Of the spectral bases on triangular elements presented, one (the Legendre-Dubiner basis (Dubiner 1991; Koornwinder 1975)) can be used only in the framework of a fully discontinuous approximation, since there is no way to enforce the continuity of the space between neighboring elements.
+Of the spectral bases on triangular elements implemented, one (the Legendre-Dubiner basis (Dubiner 1991; Koornwinder 1975)) can be used only in the framework of a fully discontinuous approximation, since there is no way to enforce the continuity of the space between neighboring elements.
 The boundary adapted basis functions (Karniadakis and Sherwin 2005; Dubiner 1991), on the other hand, are modified in order to be used in a continuous scheme.
-Therefore, a non-conforming scheme as in (Antonietti et al. 2012) is possible, and the following analysis helps to understand the properties of such a scheme.

 References
 ----------